A Reasoning Engine for Code

 ## After Making Changes

-After completing code changes, record your reasoning:
+After completing any code change, you MUST record your reasoning:

 lore record -f <changed-file> \